CSCfi/csc-user-guide/docs/cloud/dbaas/postgres-accessing.md

 ### Import database dump

 If you have a database dump, you can import it with the following command.
-Be aware that this might overwrite what you already have in the database:
+Be aware that this might overwrite existing data:

 ```bash
 psql -h $FLOATING_IP -d $DATABASE -U USERNAME -f file.sql